avito-tech/avito-android/docs/content/docs/test/FlakyTests.md

 # Flaky Tests

-A flaky test is a test that could fail or pass for the same configuration.
+A flaky test is a test that could fail or pass without project changes.\
-One could say this is unstable tests that fail sometimes but not every launch.
+One could say this is unstable tests that fail sometimes but not every launch.\
+It happens when:
-Usually, it happens when a test relies on an external environment.
-Network or real back-end for instance.
+1. test relies on an external environment.
+Real back-end for instance.
+1. test had written incorrect.
+Mistakes easy to do in async jobs.
+1. test framework has bugs

+Flaky tests make hard:
+1. to find real failures
+1. to react on failures as soon as possible \

+That's why we introduce annotion to mark your test flaky.

+Our future goals:
+1. Minimize flaky count
+1. Launch as many tests as we can on pull request checks
+1. Help our users to fix common flaky problems

 ## `@Flaky` annotation